lucpod/ticketless/lessons/07-sns-and-sqs/README.md

 for messages in our current setup, so when a message is published it simply gets discarded.

-An easy way to test this step is to create an email subscription so that we can receive an email everytime a new message is published in the `ticketPurchased` topic.
+An easy way to test this step is to create an email subscription so that we can receive an email every time a new message is published in the `ticketPurchased` topic.

 You can create an email subscription with the following command: